-Hospital readmission rates linked to availability of care, socioeconomicsMay 11th, 2012 in Cardiology /
+Hospital readmission rates linked to availability of care, socioeconomicsMay 11, 2012 in Medicine & Health / Cardiology

 Differences in regional hospital readmission rates for heart failure are more closely tied to the availability of care and socioeconomics than to hospital performance or patients' degree of illness, according to research presented at the American Heart Association's Quality of Care & Outcomes Research Scientific Sessions 2012.